cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 The whole internet is secured by the power of symmetric and asymmetric cryptography.
 Each time you visit a website, a **cryptographic handshake** occurs between your browser and a web server located somewhere on Earth.
-The authenticity of this connection is verified by a framework known as **P**ublic **K**ey **I**nfrastructure (PKI).
+The authenticity of this connection is verified by a technology known as **P**ublic **K**ey **I**nfrastructure (PKI).
-This technology is crucial for ensuring secure electronic information transfer between digital entities.
+This framework is crucial for ensuring secure electronic information transfer between digital entities.
-PKI is integral to most confidential network activities, including e-commerce, internet banking, and email communications.
+PKI is integral to most confidential network activities, including e-commerce, internet banking, and email.
 It is particularly useful when simple passwords are inadequate for user authentication, necessitating stronger **proof of identity**.
 At its core, PKI binds public keys to the identities of entities such as individuals and organizations.
-This is done through a process of registration and the issuance of **digital certificates**.
+This is done through a process of registration, signing, and issuance of **digital certificates**.
-These certificates are provided by a Certificate Authority (CA).
-The CA is responsible for digitally signing and publishing the public keys to ensure the trustworthiness of the binding.
+These certificates are provided by a Certificate Authority (CA) responsible for ensuring the trustworthiness of the binding.
-In this article, I will delve into symmetric and asymmetric encryption.
+In this article, I will delve into the practical aspects of symmetric and asymmetric encryption.
 Later, I'll focus on the role of PKI, and how it helps to safeguard the authenticity and security of digital transactions and communications across the internet.
 Let's dive in!